Hobbies and Such

 My first interest in programming came while I was still in the Navy.
 I had a Texas Instruments programmable calculator, and I was fascinated with all of the 'trick' things you could do with it.
 After the Navy, I purchased a Sinclair computer kit, what was later to become the Timex/Sinclair computer.
 It was a puny, underpowered thing, but I spent many hours with it, sitting in front of the television, punching those miserable, undersized membrane keys.
 While working for Informatics, I had plenty of time to play with the 'new' IBM PC and its variant of BASIC.

 After PC-BASIC, I moved into 'Power BASIC', a version of BASIC which produced stand-alone executable programs, and supported more program 'structure'.
 I dabbled in PASCAL just a bit, but a check of a few programming magazines convinced me that I should learn C. I purchased Turbo C 1.5, and have been using Borland's C and C++ products since that time.
 I consider myself fairly proficient in C programming, and probably average with C++, although I'm working on it.
-Probably my C++ has suffered some since I started programming with Delphi, Borland's outstanding Windows programming tool, based on Object Pascal.
-For programming Windows and Windows database applications, you can't beat it.
+Probably my C++ has suffered some since I started programming with Delphi, Borland's outstanding programming tool, based on Object Pascal (yes, back to Pascal).
+I find it easier to program than Borland's equivalent C++ product.

-I'm currently working on some microcontroller projects, using the Parallax P8X32A (Propeller) chip, although I play with some AVR and BASIC Stamp stuff as well.
+I'm currently working on some microcontroller projects, using the Parallax P8X32A (Propeller) chip, although I have dabbled with some AVR and BASIC Stamp stuff as well.

 [ Home ]